On this page

 // Required.
 Replace YOUR_CLIENT_ID with your sandbox client ID.

-1. Confirm the funds appear in the merchant account.
+Confirm the money shows up in the merchant account.